minfanzhang/modiface-real-time-face-recognition/README.md

 --max_num_frames: maximum number of frames processed before we stop the program, can be adjusted based on how long you want to use the detector.

+It is recommended to use the default settings first to get yourself familiar with the app!

+(You can also press 'q' on the keyboard to quit the program manually, but this can be slow for S3FD sometimes, sorry about the inconvenience)

+## Performance Analysis:

+Model #1 - S3FD:

+Model Load Time: 0.64 seconds

+fps when detecting directly using the camera: 0.13 fps when detecting a pre-recorded video: 0.21

+Model #2 - BlazeFace:

+Model Load Time: 0.49 seconds

+fps when detecting directly using the camera: 1.26 fps when detecting a pre-recorded video: 1.28

+Model #3 - Naive Model:

+Model Load Time: 0.022 seconds

+fps when detecting directly using the camera: 19.38 fps when detecting a pre-recorded video: 15.83

+PS: I planned to use GPU to do another comparison to see how well GPU can helpn improving the process speed.
+The sad fact is that all GPU-available platforms I have access to are kind of "virtual" and fail to support these visualization functions (like camera usage) in this project.
+Would be willing to do this GPU comparison if I could be granted a temporary access to a valid GPU-equipped device.
+I included code that switchs the device to cuda when the GPU is available, can look at the code for details, thank you.